Pej Vahdat: Career

-In 2022, Vahdat was cast as Dex Dexter a charming and a fund manager in the fifth season of the CW reboot series Dynasty.
+In 2022, Vahdat was cast as Dex Dexter, a charming and a fund manager in the fifth season of the CW reboot series Dynasty.

-Between 2022 and 2024 Vahdat appeared as the young Faraz Hamzad, a powerful and ruthless Afghan warlord, hell bent on seeking revenge, also played by Navid Negahban, in the FX series The Old Man.
+Between 2022 and 2024, Vahdat appeared as the young Faraz Hamzad, a powerful and ruthless Afghan warlord hell-bent on seeking revenge, also played by Navid Negahban, in the FX series The Old Man.

-In 2025 Vahdat has joined the cast of Tracker Season 2 on CBS in a recurring role.
-He plays Leonard Sharf, a powerful and demanding client of Reenie (Fiona Rene).
+In 2025, Vahdat joined the cast of Tracker, season 2, on CBS in the recurring role of Leonard Sharf, a powerful and demanding client of Reenie Greene (Fiona Rene).

-He will also star in the upcoming comedy Pickleheads and appear in the next season of Peacock’s Poker Face.
+He also starred in the comedy Pickleheads and appeared in the one episode of the second season of Peacock's Poker Face.

 Personal life

-In 2003 he started dating Narsis Attar a medical doctor and Heme-Onc fellow at Dana Farber and MGH Cancer Center.
+In 2003, Vahdat started dating Narsis Attar, a medical doctor and Heme-Onc fellow at Dana Farber and MGH Cancer Center.

-Vahdat is an Iranian-American Muslim who immigrated to the U.S. as a baby.
-The Trump administration’s travel ban targeting several Muslim-majority countries, including Iran, hit home for him and pushed him in 2017 to speak out.
+Vahdat is an Iranian-American Muslim who was born in the United States.
+The Trump administration's travel ban targeting several Muslim-majority countries, including Iran, hit home for him and in 2017 pushed him to speak out.
 Though not usually political, he began using his Twitter account to express his views and raise awareness.